refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 ```

 **Q: How can I close the Modal by clicking outside it?**
-A: That’s the default behavior!
+A: That’s the default behavior.
 Clicking the backdrop (outside the modal) will close it.
 No extra code is needed unless you want to disable this feature:

 ```tsx
 <Modal disableBackdropClick />